 Next to woodland fairies, flower fairies and other garden fairies are the most popular and common.
-These sprites have been playing in our gardens since the first ones where ever planted, and reports of the “fey folk” have come in from all the European countries, including the far east and southern hemisphere.
-In short, they are common legend all over the world.
+These sprites have been playing in our gardens since the first garden was planted, and reports of the “fey folk” been reported from all the European countries, including the far east and southern hemisphere.
+In short, fairy folk is a common legend found all over the world.

 How to See Fairies!

-If you are good to your garden fairies they will help you with gardening questions.
-You must speak quietly and walk respectfully–barefoot–and always leave them some sweets.
-Ask the questions and listen to the voice in your head, fairies communicate with humans through telepathy and can become quite annoyed if they think you are not listening.
-Flower fairies in particular love ladybugs, so don’t be surprised if you hear them telling you to let some lose.
+If you are honoring of your garden fairies they will help you with gardening questions.
+You must speak quietly and walk respectfully–barefoot–and always leave the fairy folk some sweets.
+Ask the questions and listen to the voice in your head.
+Fairies can communicate with humans through telepathy and could become quite annoyed if they think you are not listening.
+Flower fairies in particular love ladybugs, so don’t be surprised if you hear them telling you to let some lose in your natural habitats.